Sunday, January 6, 2019

-The apartment itself is hardly what the pictures suggested, and while Steph went out of her way to make the welcome for mysterious French couple, the Petits, as warm as possible, the Parisian reception couldn't be any colder.
+The apartment is hardly what the pictures suggest, and while Steph went out of her way to make the welcome for mysterious French couple, the Petits, as warm as possible, the Parisian reception couldn't be any colder.
 Steph has brought her resentment of Mark's impotence in the home invasion and his distancing himself from Hayden with her, and it doesn't get any better as he is still reeling with the loss of his first daughter, Zoe.
-The ghostly memory of the brimming, blonde Zoe seems to follow him everywhere he goes, even to his new European locale, where those memories only begin to manifest themselves.
+The ghostly memory of the brimming, blonde Zoe seems to follow him everywhere he goes, even to his new European locale, where those memories only manifest themselves.

 The cryptic neighbor, Mirielle, is a French national who's squatting in the otherwise abandoned apartment.
-She's an odd ball painter who has quite to negative reaction when Mark and Steph eventually invite her over for dinner.
+She's an odd ball painter who has quite a negative reaction when Mark and Steph eventually invite her over for dinner.
 She rattles off mysterious ravings about keeping the curse with her before plummeting out their window to her death.
 Mirielle attempted the best she could to save the couple, but all to no avail.
 Mark and Steph are running low on money with their bank failing to activate their credit cards, and after the death of Mirielle, neither are too crazy about returning to the apartment.

 The trauma and torment that started in Cape Town with the break-in only manifests itself once Mark and Steph reach the French apartment, and much to Mark's horror, it's waiting for him when they finally return home.
 Pieces of furniture and books have been moved from the places they were left, Steph is sure of it, and Mark eventually comes to agree when he finds one of Zoe's dolls, thought to be locked away with the rest of her things, on Hayden's bedside table.

 The Apartment is a nice piece of psychological horror, written by the team of S.L.
 Grey.
 They are essentially our Mark and Steph, writing the flip-flop narrative that slowly unfolds a burgeoning sense of overwhelming dread.
 I'm not sure I was ever really supposed to like Mark, but when the couple was happy, I breathed a sigh of relief as a reader.
 Why I did as much in the midst of a horror novel, I'm not sure.
-Steph gives Mark the benefit of the doubt probably more than she should, so naturally I didn't want to see anything worse happen to her.
-His erratic, crazed behavior drives her into the arms of a neighbor, and Mark himself serves up his bout of infidelity, one that Steph fears from the onset of the book.
-Mark turns very self-centered in his mental collapse, and is the perpetual calm on the surface but paddling like mad underneath.
+Steph gives Mark the benefit of the doubt probably more than she should, so naturally, I didn't want to see anything worse happen to her.
+His erratic, crazed behavior drives her into the arms of a neighbor, and Mark himself serves up his own bout of infidelity, one that Steph fears from the onset of the book.
+Mark turns very self-centered in his mental collapse, and is perpetually calm on the surface while paddling like mad underneath.